 - Marmot Basin’s new video conferencing capabilities allow people from Marmot, Parks Canada and the Grande Yellowhead Public School Division to foster new environmental stewardship through education and awareness.

-- All contractors working at Marmot Basin must undergo a wildlife orientation session with Parks Canada for personal safety and wildlife preservation.
+- All outside workers involved in construction that could impact wildlife while working at Marmot Basin must undergo a wildlife orientation session with Parks Canada for personal safety and wildlife preservation.

 Respecting the Land and Resources

 As stewards of this special and protected area, the environment is top of mind when considering any development of infrastructure.
 Here are a few examples of our commitment to best practices environmentally: